Our Humanitarian Peer Supporters (HPS)

 Etsamanga Caroline Piers

-It was during her humanitarian missions that she discovered TTT (Trauma Tapping Technique).
-In the field, she also became aware of the deep scars left by past traumas, the accumulation of stress, and secondary trauma that affected her to the point of pushing her to leave this work to undertake a broader awakening.
+During her humanitarian work, she became aware of the deep scars left by past trauma, the accumulation of stress, and the secondary trauma inherent in such missions.
+These experiences impacted her and led her to leave the profession, prompting a broader personal realization.

-Engaging in peer support with CCH means offering others the listening and support space she once lacked.
+By engaging in peer support with CCH, she is offering others the space, listening, and support that she herself once lacked.

 Fabienne Deraemaeker